Brighton Park Man Was Fed Up With Speed Bump, So He Smashed It To Pieces, And Got A Ticket

 But he apparently got tired of waiting for a solution.

-“Throw out the ticket,” Benitez said, “because he needs to replace not just this one – he needs to replace the whole area.”READ MORE: Chicago Weather: Raw Near The Lake Next 2 Days
+“Throw out the ticket,” Benitez said, “because he needs to replace not just this one – he needs to replace the whole area.”READ MORE: Simeon High School Student Jamari Williams Shot And Killed Blocks From School; Classmate Wounded In Separate Shooting In Hyde Park

 Ald.
 Lopez was alerted to the missing speed bump, and informed Benítez that there was a problem with Benitez’s speed bump vigilantism.